1:00 & 5:00 pm (Lawn performance series)

 In February, 2020, at the invitation of The Old Globe, a group of Black artists gathered to break bread and discuss common interests.
 In June of that same year, the group formally became The San Diego Black Artist Collective.
 Although the collective was integral in the formation of local EDI and Anti-Racist policies, the mission of the SDBAC is to act as a resource for the accomplishment of local Black Works.
 The San Diego Black Artist Collective is a multidisciplinary collective of Artists advocating for Black stories to be seen and heard.

-Top banner photo credit: PEREGRINUS by Teatr KTO, part of the 2019 WOW Festival
+Top banner photo credit: Jesca Prudencio’s PDA in the 2019 WOW Festival

 Get the latest news about the most exciting new shows in San Diego delivered to your inbox.